 Narrowing can be progressive or come on more quickly as an acute disc prolapse obstructs an already narrowed canal space.
 Stenosis makes it more likely that an acute injury to the spine will result in nerve damage.

 The commonest areas for spinal stenosis are in the cervical spine and the lumbar spine.
+Spinal stenosis makes a neurological injury more likely should the person have an accident such as a bad fall.

 The Changes Occurring In Spinal Stenosis